-Could assume that # of cycles = # of instructions (True of the miniMIPS implementation developed last lecture).
+Could assume that # of cycles = # of instructions (True of the miniARM implementation developed last lecture).

-This assumption can be incorrect,
+This assumption can be incorrect!

-Different instructions take different amounts of time on different machines.
+Different instructions take different amounts of time.

 Memory accesses might require more cycles than other instructions.

-Floating-Point instructions might require multiple clock cycles to execute.
+Load-Multiple instructions require multiple clock cycles to execute.

 Branches might stall execution rate

-Example
+Comp 411 - Fall 2017

+EXAMPLE

-Our favorite program runs in 10 seconds on computer A, which has a 400 Mhz clock.
-We are trying to help a computer designer build a new machine B, to run this program in 6 seconds.
-The designer can use new (or perhaps more expensive) technology to substantially increase the clock rate, but has informed us that this increase will affect the rest of the CPU design, causing machine B to require 1.2 times as many clock cycles as machine A for the same program.
-What clock rate should we tell the designer to target?
+A favorite program runs in 10 seconds on computer A, which has a 1.0 Ghz clock.
+We are trying to decide if any version of a newer computer B, can run this program in 6 seconds.
+The new computer has a higher-clock rate, but requires 1.2 times as many clock cycles as computer A for the same program.
+What clock rate should will be needed to reach our 6 second target?